 Paul joined Phillies Nation in January 2010 after moving over from his old blog, The Phrontiersman.
 What began as a desire to enter the world of sportscasting has gradually evolved into a passion for scouting baseball players; Paul will be working for Baseball Info Solutions during the 2010 season doing just that.
 He brings some views and opinions that are off the beaten path, yet has a great affinity for stats of all shapes and sizes.
 He is a firm believer that Chase Utley is The Man, Mike Schmidt is the greatest Phillie ever and Harry Kalas was the voice of God.
 You can catch his frequent stat and tidbit posting on Twitter.

 Jon joined Phillies Nation in April 2010 and is perpetually grateful that the World Wide Web came along, allowing him to write about the team he has followed since, well, as long as he can remember.
 At his first Phils game, in 1991 against the Pirates at the Vet, Jon watched wide-eyed from one of those plastic, spine-numbing seats as a lanky outfielder named Barry Bonds cracked a two-run homer off Tommy Greene and a game-winning RBI double off Mitch Williams in the ninth.
 In those halcyon days, he listened to most games on the radio because cable TV didn’t extend out into in the remote swamps of South Jersey.
 Most days, you’ll find Jon looking for misplaced commas and devising flashy headlines at a newspaper; these days his publication of choice is the Baltimore Sun; he’s also worked at The (Allentown) Morning Call and The Washington Times.

-Read - Bryce Harper gives honest thoughts on Gabe Kapler - and more Phillies...
+Read - Bryce Harper gives honest thoughts on firing of Joe Girardi - and...